Sergey Kuznetsov (serial killer): Arrest, investigation and internment

 Kuznetsov initially turned off one of the cellphones stolen from the victims, but after some time, he decided to give it to his girlfriend Olga Tabachkova without removing the SIM card.
 Soon afterwards, the wife of the missing man called the phone number, only for Tabachkova to answer - this allowed police to trace the call and question her.
 Tabachkova then directed them to the house in Kirzavod, where she lived with Kuznetsov and another woman, Maria Tareeva.
 When queried, Tareeva revealed that Kuznetsov hoarding various items he supposedly stole from people and told them about the apartment in Kupino.

 After his arrest, the residence was searched, where a number of personal items belonging to the victims were located, including a stack of passports - some of which were covered in blood.
 In addition to this, investigators also found documents belonging to two other men who were killed in Samara, but did not charge Kuznetsov with these murders due to a lack of strong evidence.
 Despite this, investigators theorized that he killed these two men between 2005 and 2006, supposedly with the help of two accomplices named "Andrey" and "Vova".
 Kuznetsov himself initially denied responsibility and claimed that he found them at a landfill, but eventually confessed.

 On May 6, 2009, his trial began.
 Initially, Kuznetsov was ordered to undergo a forensic psychiatric evaluation at a hospital in Kazan, where he was ruled to be sane.
-However, this verdict was not accepted by either by the prosecution or defense, and he was thus transferred to the Serbsky Center.
+However, this verdict was accepted by neither the prosecution nor defense, and he was thus transferred to the Serbsky Center.
 Soon afterwards, he was diagnosed with a volatile form of schizophrenia that rendered him incapable of understanding the gravity of his crimes.
 Not long after this, he was temporarily incapacitated and was interned at a closed psychiatric institution.

 When his treatment concluded, he was again transferred to a pre-trial detention center in Samara.
 At trial, Kuznetsov said that he simply hated people who drink.
 On November 17, 2011, at the end of the trial, Kuznetsov was found guilty of six murders, three robberies, aggravated injury and theft, but was nonetheless acquitted by reason of insanity and placed in a specialized psychiatric hospital with intensive supervision.